 This is a solid starter mandoline if you’re looking for one that can handle most fruits and veggies and achieve basic slices.
 The simple mandoline has three different thickness options as well as a julienne setting.
 Just prop it up on its stand, which grips safely onto your countertop, and use the spring-loaded food holder (aka hand protector) to push zucchini, cucumbers, apples, or whatever else across the blade.
 Like the other mandolines, the food holder slides neatly over the blade to protect you while storing it.

 This one can bust out all the fancy moves: wavy cut, crinkle cut, french fry-cut, and of course the classic julienne.
 It’s a very versatile slicer.
 Slice some tomatoes for your burger, fancy-shaped potato chips, or Thai papaya salad.

-For Chef-Level Precision
+Best Mandoline for Chef-Level Precision

 Want a professional-level mandoline that can do it all?
-OXO sliced over 100 pounds of potatoes to test the many different settings featured in the Chef’s Mandoline 2.0.
+OXO sliced over 100 pounds of potatoes to test the many different settings featured in the Chef’s Mandoline Slicer 2.0.
 It’s an updated version of OXO's original Chef’s Mandoline, first released in 2004.
 It can do anything you’ve ever wanted a mandoline to do, with 21 settings (!) from 0-9mm thickness, going up every ½ mm.
 If you use your mandoline pretty often and really want to show off your mandoline moves, this one is for you.
 Did someone say waffle fries?
 And crinkle cut?
 And julienne carrots?
 And all the other veggie chips of your dreams?